Farahelhadiq/baraimerahma/README.md

    ## <img src="https://cdn-icons-png.flaticon.com/512/1828/1828859.png" width="22"/> Contributing

-      Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+      <p>Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.</p>

 ---
       ## <img src="https://cdn-icons-png.flaticon.com/512/733/733553.png" width="12"/> Author
        👩‍💻 Farah El Hadiq – Full Stack Web Developer

       🔗 Portfolio
       🔗 LinkedIn
 ---

       <h4 align="center"> ⭐ If you like this project, please give it a star on GitHub! ⭐ </h4>